 Contact GreeneStone For Custom Drug Treatment Tailored To The Individual

-Regardless of whether a patient is seeking help at GreeneStone for addiction or abuse, treatment will be customised to meet their individual needs.
+Regardless of whether a patient is seeking help at GreeneStone for addiction or abuse, treatment will be customized to meet their individual needs.
 This holistic approach:

-- Accepts and recognises each person as an individual with unique needs and challenges.
+- Accepts and recognizes each person as an individual with unique needs and challenges.

 - Incorporates a wide variety of treatment methods and options, which are supported by an evidence based scientific literature.